Rocky Mountain National Park Will Begin Pilot Timed Entry Permit Reservations May 28 Through October 11

 The park shuttle bus system is operating this year on the in-park route; Bear Lake and Moraine Park Routes.
 The Hiker Shuttle will not be operating this year.
 Masks are required on park shuttle buses.
 The shuttle bus schedule will be the same as previous years with start times beginning at 6:30 a.m. and can be found on the park’s website and at park shuttle stops.
-Due to COVID-19 guidelines, shuttles will be limited to 50 percent of the bus capacity.
-This may change as new guidance comes out.

 No. Your timed entry reservation permit guarantees your access to the park on that day and during that time window.
 The reservation only applies to access to the park, it does not guarantee access to all locations within the park.
 Visitors who have a Bear Lake Road Corridor permit will need to remain flexible on their destination and/or use the shuttle to access their trailhead of choice.
 A permit does not guarantee a parking space at a specific trailhead.

 What if I just want to drive through the park on Trail Ridge Road and not stop in the park to recreate or use facilities or services?
 (For example, Trail Ridge Road shortens my travel route to another location or destination.)You can travel on Trail Ridge Road without a permit prior to 9 a.m. and after 3 p.m.